-The cleric is Hondrul Meirshin, a CN 6th level cleric with a staff of the adder and a ring of invisibility; He is sincere and inflexible: The creed of his priesthood demands that no snake be harmed, and that anyone harming a snake be slain.
+The cleric is Hondrul Meirshin, a CN 6th level cleric with a staff of the adder and a ring of invisibility; He is sincere and inflexible: The creed of his priesthood demands that no snake be harmed, and that anyone harming a snake be maimed, anyone killing a snake be slain.
 If the PCs escape his justice and the cleric survives, Hondrul and two fellow priests of Vaerae in the Dragonreach area will pursue the PCs, attacking by stealth at night with sticks to snakes spells.